object-oriented-python/object-oriented-programming/doc/source/3_style.rst

 "documentation strings") are comments at the start of modules, classes, and functions which describe public interfaces.
 The entire point of a public interface is that the programmer using it should not have to concern themselves with how it is implemented.
-They should therefore not need to read the code in order to understand how to use it.
+They should, therefore, not need to read the code in order to understand how to use it.

 Glossary